Project-Launch-Escape/game-design/coordinate-systems.md

 For bodies above a certain visual size, this rendering rule does not apply anymore, and they are instead rendered as close-up.

-### Calculations
+### Physics
-Calculations should happen "locally", in the most detail suitable.
+Calculations shall happen "locally", in the most detail suitable.
 Let's list a few cases that might arise, as an example:

 1. A spacecraft is in a low orbit around Earth.

-In this case, the spacecraft would be calculated as an object in Earth's planetspace, but wouldn't be distinguishable from Earth itself in starspace.
+In this case, the spacecraft will be calculated as an object in Earth's planetspace, but won't be distinguishable from Earth itself in starspace.

 2. A spacecraft is on the surface of the Moon.

-In this case, the spacecraft would still be calculated in planetspace, however, depending on the implementation, said planetspace may not be of the Earth, but of the Moon (see [implementation considerations](#implementation-considerations))
+In this case, the spacecraft will still be calculated in planetspace, however, depending on the implementation, said planetspace may not be of the Earth, but of the Moon (see [implementation considerations](#implementation-considerations))

 3. A spacecraft is in interplanetary space around the Sun.

-In this case, the spacecraft is treated as a planet, being calculated in starspace.
+In this case, the spacecraft will be treated as a planet, being calculated in starspace.

 4. A colonial ship is in interstellar space.

-In this case, the ship is treated as a star, being simulated in galaxyspace.
+In this case, the ship will be treated as a star, being simulated in galaxyspace.

 ## Implementation considerations
 ### Nested planetspaces